-- all relation checks between fields of one LEI record succeed. - 2 Expected: This level shows the managed success and is reached when the following data quality checks are passed: - o all record level checks regarding optional elements and plausibility checks succeed. - all checks on relations between data in upload file and data in LEI repository succeed. - 3 Excellent: The third level is that of optimized success.
+- all relation checks between fields of one LEI record succeed. - 2 Expected: This level shows the managed success and is reached when the following data quality checks are passed: - all record level checks regarding optional elements and plausibility checks succeed. - all checks on relations between data in upload file and data in LEI repository succeed. - 3 Excellent: The third level is that of optimized success.

 The maturity level scores are also calculated based on the source files received by GLEIF.
-As per before, each LEI Issuer will get one maturity level score as per these calculations, based on the information from these files.
-It could be, in the early stages of the GLEIS, that any particular LEI Issuer might have a higher maturity level than the global.
+As per before, the GLEIS will get one associated maturity level score as per these calculations, based on the information from these files.
 The maturity levels are mutually exclusive and non-overlapping.
 This means that a particular Check can only count for one maturity level.